neo4j-product-examples/snowflake-graph-analytics/QuickStarts/Louvain-Community-Detection.md

 - We’ve provided a Colab notebook to walk you through each SQL and Python step—no local setup required!
 - Download the .ipnyb found [here](https://drive.google.com/drive/u/1/folders/1BnAnRSEfuwDvc4eQH8IRvy3tUkwOeaNf), and import the notebook into snowflake.
   ![alt text](https://github.com/neo4j-product-examples/snowflake-graph-analytics/blob/main/QuickStarts/images/followalong.png)
+- Don't forget to install streamlit and python package before you run.

 <!-- ------------------------ -->
 ## Step 1: Loading the Data